 HKSAR v Chan Yiu Sing (陳耀成), HCCC 41/2016, [2018] 1 HKLRD 421 (Court of First Instance)

-Successfully acted for the 1st Defendant against a charge of conspiracy to manufacture explosives (with a conviction for possession of explosives) in an alleged plot that took place in the ex-ATV studio in Ho Chung, Sai Kung
+Successfully acted for the 1st Defendant against a charge of conspiracy to manufacture explosives (with a conviction for a separate charge of possession of explosives) in an alleged plot that took place in the ex-ATV studio in Ho Chung, Sai Kung

 HKSAR v.
 Ngai Hon Kwong (魏漢光), HCCC 78/2016 (Court of First Instance, led by Robert Lee SC)